stormqloud/kazoo-tgbbok/README.md

 kazoo-tgbbok
 ============

-The Great Big Book Of Kazoo (2600hz open source platform)
+The Great Big Book Of Kazoo (2600hz Open Source platform)

-Existential question: Is the Big Book of Kazoo really a Wiki when you read it online?

 These ramblings are here so I can add to them easily (no approvals), and a tiny little bit of Google juice.